-DBS chief says wealth management business benefiting from inflows
+DBS chief says China pessimism not 'overdone' but upbeat about India prospects

+DBS, Southeast Asia's largest bank by assets, aims to triple its business in India in the next five years, Gupta also said.

+The bank has been in India for nearly 30 years and operates about 530 branches in 19 Indian states, according to its website.
-HONG KONG (Reuters) -DBS Group's wealth management business has benefited from inflows from across Asia, the Middle East and European regions recently, Chief Executive Piyush Gupta said on Thursday.

-Gupta, speaking at a Reuters Newsmaker event in Singapore, added that the bank expected net inflows to be 'pretty strong' going forward.
+Gupta said DBS's wealth management business has benefited from inflows from across Asia, the Middle East and European regions recently and that the bank expects net inflows to be "pretty strong" going forward.

 He said wealth management was one of the best performing segments in the financial services sector and that the industry could support a high number of participants.
 His comments come in the wake of UBS Group's emergency takeover of rival Credit Suisse.